Published online Apr 7, 2018. doi: 10.3748/wjg.v24.i13.1478

 A total of 182 patients with GT2-HCV infection who received SOF/RBV therapy for 12 wk at our hospital were enrolled.
 The patients comprised 122 men and 60 women (age range: 17-84 years; mean age ± SD: 60.1 ± 12.1 years).
-One hundred sixty nine of 182 patients completed 12 wk treatment and were examined their virological response.
-To investigate predictive factors of SVR, we examined the relationships between virological response and clinical data by logistic regression analyses.
+Relationships between virological response and clinical data were examined by logistic regression analyses.

-The rates of SVR at 12 wk after the end of treatment were 87.9% (intention to treat: 160/182) and 94.1% (per protocol: 159/169).
-Multivariate analyses showed that history of hepatocellular carcinoma (HCC) or IFN-based therapy independently reduced the efficacy of SOF/RBV therapy.
+The proportions of patients with liver cirrhosis and history of hepatocellular carcinoma (HCC) were 29.0% and 17.3%, respectively.
+The proportion of patients with prior interferon (IFN)-based therapy was 25.6%.
+SOF/RBV therapy rapidly decreased HCV RNA levels.
+Several patients required RBV dose reduction because of anemia or fatigue.
+Four patients discontinued the therapy.
+The rates of sustained virological response at 12 wk after the end of treatment were 87.9% (intention to treat: 160/182) and 94.1% (per protocol: 159/169).
+Multivariate analyses showed that history of HCC or IFN-based therapy independently reduced the efficacy of SOF/RBV therapy.

 SOF/RBV therapy for GT2-HCV is safe, highly tolerated, and effective.
 History of HCC or IFN-based therapy independently reduces the efficacy of this treatment.